xfgavin/SmartRider/README.md

 5. Dash leaflet, ver: 0.1.4
 <img src="http://dash-leaflet.herokuapp.com/assets/leaflet.png" width="200px">

+### Engineering chanllenges
+1. how to efficiently convert geo location to taxi zone id.
+Data before 2017 has pickup geo locations (point) with longitude and latitude, but data since 2017 only has pickup taxi zone id (area).
+To do the conversion, PostGIS is used because it has lots of geo related functions.
+Here are two options to do the conversion:
+  1. convert during Spark ETL
+  2. create a stored procedure in Postgres and convert inside database after Spark ETL Option 1 took too long, for a csv with 10M rows, it could take at least 2 days and even longer.
+Option 2 stood out by taking only less than half an hour.

+2. data clean up.
+Data is always messy.
+In this dataset, there are some major issues:
+  1. super short trip: elasped only couple of seconds, less than 0.5mile etc.
+  2. less than minimal fare charges
+  3. timestamps happens in future
+  4. missing value
+  5. no riders
+  6. abnormal driving speed, either less than 5mph or higher than 100mph
+  7. extreemly high rate

 ### Set up
 Ansible and docker are used to setup spark cluster in Amazon AWS for this project.
 Please check [/setup/playbook](/setup/playbook)